 What is Risk Management?

 Risk management is the process of identifying, assessing, and minimizing the impact of risk.
-In other words, it’s a way for organizations to identify potential dangers and threats and take steps to eliminate or reduce the chances of them happening.
-If they did end up happening, risk management helps ensure that adverse effects are minimal to none.
+It’s a way for organizations to identify potential dangers and threats and take steps to eliminate or reduce the chances of them happening.
+If they do end up happening, risk management helps ensure that adverse effects are minimal to none.

 All organizations, regardless of size, need to have robust risk management in place.
 This is because risk management helps to proactively identify and control threats and vulnerabilities that could impact the organization negatively.